bastillion-io/Bastillion-EC2/README.md

 AGPL License
 -----------
-Bastillion-EC2 is available for non-commercial use under the Affero General Public License
+Bastillion-EC2 is available use under the Affero General Public License

 Author
 ------